-In the IP region, the air parcels associated with heatwave days originate mainly directly from the east of the region in the western part of the Mediterranean Sea, but also from the northern parts of IP with a density peak over the North Atlantic north of the Spanish coast 3 days prior to the heat event (Fig. 7(a)).
-This is also in accordance with Santos et al. (2015) who identify easterly/northeasterly flow with hotspots of parcel densities east and northeast of the Iberian peninsula shortly before summer warm events in IP.
+In the IP region, the air parcels associated with heatwave days originate mainly directly from the east of the region in the western part of the Mediterranean Sea but also from the northern parts of IP, with a density peak over the North Atlantic north of the Spanish coast 3 d prior to the heat event (Fig. 7a).
+This is also in accordance with Santos et al. (2015), who identify easterly/northeasterly flow with hotspots of parcel densities east and northeast of the Iberian Peninsula shortly before summer warm events in IP.
 Moreover, they found anticyclonic flow and high residence times over or near the IP (see Santos et al., 2015, their Fig. 5).
-Similar results are shown in Zschenderlein et al. (2019), however, their highest parcel densities were rather concentrated inside the IP region and extended only slightly to the north and east.
-Comparing the heatwave parcel densities with the JJA climatology, the parcel densities peak farther to the northwest of the region and considerable lower densities are found east of the IP region in the climatology (Supplementary Fig. S7(a)).
-In the future simulations, we observe a shift in parcel densities to the north (towards the Channel) and east of the region and an increase in parcel density over the Mediterranean Sea (Fig. 7(b)).
-In the future summer climatology, the overall pattern follows that of the heatwaves, but with less distinct changes (Supplementary Fig. S7(c)).
+Similar results are shown in Zschenderlein et al. (2019); however, their highest parcel densities were rather concentrated inside the IP region and extended only slightly to the north and east.
+Comparing the heatwave parcel densities with the JJA climatology, the parcel densities peak farther to the northwest of the region, and considerable lower densities are found east of the IP region in the climatology (Fig. S7a).
+In the future simulations, we observe a shift in parcel densities to the north (towards the channel) and east of the region and an increase in parcel density over the Mediterranean Sea (Fig. 7b).
+In the future summer climatology, the overall pattern follows that of the heatwaves but with less distinct changes (Fig. S7c).

-Air parcel origins of Scandinavian heatwaves are mainly located east and south of the Sc region over the Baltic Sea (Fig. 7(c)).
+Air parcel origins of Scandinavian heatwaves are mainly located east and south of the Sc region over the Baltic Sea (Fig. 7c).
 The locations of largest parcel density are comparable to Zschenderlein et al. (2019), but they found higher densities also inside the Sc region.
-The general JJA climatology indicates a typical westerly flow in summer in the Sc region, with less air parcels originating from the south and east compared to heatwave periods (Supplementary Fig. S7(d)).
-For future heatwaves, the air parcel origins are projected to stay relatively unchanged, with only a slight shift towards the north (Fig. 7(d)).
-Also the summer climatology in the projected future is almost identical to the present-day distribution (Supplementary Fig. S7(f)), leading to very similar differences between heatwave and climatological parcel origins in present-day and future climate (Supplementary Figs. S7(d,e)).
+The general JJA climatology indicates a typical westerly flow in summer in the Sc region, with fewer air parcels originating from the south and east compared to heatwave periods (Fig. S7d).
+For future heatwaves, the air parcel origins are projected to stay relatively unchanged, with only a slight shift towards the north (Fig. 7d).
+Also the summer climatology in the projected future is almost identical to the present-day distribution (Fig. S7f), leading to very similar differences between heatwave and climatological parcel origins in present-day and future climate (Figs. S7d and e).

-In WR, the air parcels associated with heatwaves also originate from the east and southeast of the WR region (Fig. 7(e)).
+In WR, the air parcels associated with heatwaves also originate from the east and southeast of the WR region (Fig. 7e).
 Zschenderlein et al. (2019) found similar results, although their southeasterly peak is even further shifted to the east.
 Note, however, that their results for WR were dominated by the exceptionally long-lasting heatwave in 2010.
-Again, the air parcel origin during heatwaves is in strong contrast to the JJA climatology, for which the typical flow comes from the northwest and west (Supplementary Fig. S7(g)).
-For future heatwave, a slight shift of parcel origins to the east is projected, and an increase of the parcel density over the northern part of the Caspian Sea, but overall the changes are relatively small (< 1%e) (Fig. 7(f)).

-Also the changes during of the climatological air parcel origins are very small, with a slight tendency towards a northward shift
+Again, the air parcel origin during heatwaves is in strong contrast to the JJA climatology, for which the typical flow comes from the northwest and west (Fig. S7g).
+For future heatwaves, a slight shift of parcel origins to the east is projected and an increase in the parcel density over the northern part of the Caspian Sea, but overall the changes are relatively small (< 1%) (Fig. 7f).
+Also, the changes during of the climatological air parcel origins are very small, with a slight tendency towards a northward shift (Fig. S7i).